What did that word evoke in you? Dread? Anxiety? A need for a nap?

 Data can tell us a lot and it can prevent us from making costly mistakes.
 The problem is, all our stuff is strewn across multiple platforms.
 And it takes time to pull it together and interpret it before making a decision.
 Because we live in a digital age, marketing and sales have become incredibly fast-paced.
 We need to have access to meaningful data when we need it.

-Databox brings all your KPIs together into one, beautiful Databoard that you can access on your desktop or phone.
-You can see metrics from all data sources side-by-side, giving you a complete view of your performance.
+Databox brings all your KPIs together into one, beautiful performance dashboard that you can access on your desktop or phone.
+From web analytics to PPC to the results of your lead generation campaign, you can see it all (and show your clients) in a custom report.
+The metrics from your data sources can sit side-by-side, giving you a complete view of your marketing activity and performance.

-Databox provides an up-to-date overview of where you’re at, and gives you the information you need to make informed decisions each day.
+Databox provides an up-to-date (almost real-time) overview of where you’re at, and gives you the information you need to make informed decisions each day.

 Detecting Problems Before They Become Fiascos

-Having Up-to-date data available to view whenever you want makes it easy to keep tabs on your metrics.
+Having up-to-date data available to view whenever you want makes it easy to keep tabs on your sales and marketing performance.
 It also makes it obvious when something goes out of whack.
 Let’s be honest, technology isn’t perfect.
 It has hiccups, and sometimes we don’t find that a particular hiccup caused a minor avalanche until a few days after the fact.
 Seeing your data every day makes it easy to notice when something stops making sense.
 Whether that’s because the data itself is flawed, or because a piece of software is having issues, you’ll catch it.

 TL;DR - The Good